ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/AWS Account Setup Guide.md

 > This guide is for administrators who wish to set up an AWS account to host the SSG API Testing Application.
 > We will go through the entire process of setting up your root account, creating IAM users, and setting up
 > your own AWS Organization.
+>
+> If you are not an administrator, you may still follow the first two steps and final step to set up your AWS account!

 Welcome to the AWS Account Setup Guide!